 A RESIDENT of Bacolod adopted about 60 dogs from the City Veterinary Office dog pound in Barangay 35 on February 6.

 City Veterinarian Ma.
-Agueda dela Torre said Wednesday that Cherry May Herrera posted her deed on social media and also asked for help to adopt the other dogs.
+Agueda dela Torre said Wednesday Cherry May Herrera posted her deed on social media and also asked for help to adopt the other dogs.

 She said Hererra paid about P9,000 for the adoption of the dogs.